 Why people look for a Wispr Flow alternative

-Wispr Flow is a well-made product, and lots of people are happy renting it.
+Wispr Flow is a well-made product, and lots of people are happy paying monthly for it.
 The complaints that send people searching are specific:

 (Sources: their pricing page, help center, and data-controls page, checked July 4, 2026.)